netdata/netdata/collectors/systemd-journal.plugin/README.md

 ##### Centralization server with TLS and self-signed certificate

 Follow **all** the steps from the [Centralization server without TLS (use case; only in secure intranets](#centralization-server-without-tls--use-case-only-in-secure-intranets-) but omit step 2.
-Instead of step two, make the following steps
+Instead of step two, take the following steps:

 >💡 You need to handcraft and use a self-signed certificate.
 A pretty straightforward way to do that is: